GSA/digitalgov.gov/content/posts/2015-06-02-trends-on-tuesday-thinking-about-your-agencys-glanceable-moment-strategy.md

   - Trends on Tuesday
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/250-x-250-Smartwatch-infographic-isolated-with-icons-time-line-concept-ponsuwan-iStock-Thinkstock-472723982-Converted.jpg" alt="Mobile devices (a laptop, a smart watch, a cell phone and tablet) show the same content." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/250-x-250-Smartwatch-infographic-isolated-with-icons-time-line-concept-ponsuwan-iStock-Thinkstock-472723982-Converted.jpg" alt="Mobile devices (a laptop, a smart watch, a cell phone and tablet) show the same content." caption="" >}}

 [Mobile device penetration is growing](https://www.WHATEVER/2015/05/26/trends-on-tuesday-186-3-million-people-own-smartphones-in-the-u-s/), with [larger screens providing more real-estate for content](https://www.WHATEVER/2015/05/12/trends-on-tuesday-consumer-purchases-and-usage-of-tablets-shrink-as-phablets-grow/) and users completing [more complex tasks over longer periods of engagement](https://www.WHATEVER/2015/03/10/trends-on-tuesday-more-time-consuming-complex-tasks-on-mobile-platforms/).
 However, the new wave of digital screens on watches and wearables is requiring organizations to consider how to build smaller, faster and simpler interfaces to prepare for “glanceable moments.”